KSHQ: Origin

 KBZI (100.7 FM) was a radio station broadcasting a hot adult contemporary format.
-It served Pittsburg, Kansas area.
 The station was owned by American Media Investments, and was branded as B100.7 until May 2008.

 In February 2009, KBZI was set to make a move to 107.1 FM so that its signal would better serve the southern part of the Pittsburg market and the nearby Joplin, Missouri market.
 However, this severely weakened its signal in the northern part of the market, 100.7's primary coverage area, making it more difficult to pick it up in Fort Scott and Nevada, where it had a significant following.
 The switch was delayed due to high winds, which prevented workers from installing the transmitter on its new tower, which kept the station off the air for three days.

 A few days later, it was rumored that the 107.1 BZI experiment had already been killed and the 107.1 frequency was restored to the format it had been carrying before the switch.

-The frequency went dark after that, and later was vacated.
+The 100.7 frequency went dark after that, and later was vacated.
 The license was purchased Patrick Parker and MyTown Media, LCC, took over operations.
 After simulcasting sister station My Country 101.7 (KHST) for a period between April 1-June 30, 2013, it signed on as ESPN 100.7, The Sports Headquarters.

 KSHQ and four co-owned construction permits were sold to One Media, Inc. for $120,000; the sale closed on January 30, 2015.